alex-chirila/VehSim/readme.txt

 This document shall contain "natural language" requirements.
 As such, these requirements are considered to be system-level at the lowest, but otherwise they are use cases or simply natural descriptions of what the software IS / DOES.

+0.1 Project info / requirements
+0.1.1 Coding standards
+0.1.1.1 Function naming:
+0.1.1.1.1 All class names shall be one-word, Uppercase.
+0.1.1.1.2 All public functions of a class shall be PascalCase.
+0.1.1.1.3 All private functions of a class shall be camelCase.
+0.1.2 Tooling:
+0.1.2.1 The source code shall be C++11 compatible.
+Backward compatibility is not considered.
+0.1.2.2 The variable sizes and operations shall support 64-bit widths.
+0.1.3 Variable types:
+0.1.3.1 Numbers shall be represented by integer types.
+0.1.3.2 Real numbers may only be used during output to file/screen.
+Internally, to obtain a real number, the program must use integers for computation.

 1. General description

 1.1 The software simulates one or more vehicles on a road.